ido-ofir/core/README.md

 The core handles the application's state using a <a href="https://github.com/Yomguithereal/baobab" target="_blank">Baobab</a> tree. a Baobab tree is a persistent and immutable data structure, which is important for performance optimizations and general application health.
 Baobab also provides some useful features, such as undo and redo, out of the box.</div>

 #### Accessing the Baobab tree
+The core instantiates a single tree to handle all of the app's state, and exposes it as `core.tree`.
 ```js
 var data = core.tree.get();
 ```